 - Civil liability insures your business against claims from:

 - Bodily injuries to customers and members of the public.

 - Accidents in your workplace

 - Damage to third-party property.

 This is a common coverage for those who have clients visiting their offices or those who work from the client’s premises.
 However, in this article, we focus exclusively on professional compensation.

-How Business Insurance For Graphic Designers Or Developer Help?
+How Does Business Insurance For Graphic Designers Or Developers Help?